 Wasting food is particularly hard on a food budget.
 Think about it.
 You’ve already spent the money.
 And you get zero benefit from it when it hits the trash.
 Can’t get much worse than that if you’re a Dollar Stretcher.

 How much do we waste?
 Good question.
 And, not an easy one to answer.
-According to data from RTS.com, “the United States discards more food than any other country in the world: nearly 40 million tons — 80 billion pounds — every year.”
-43% of that waste is by consumers at home.
-Yes, we are throwing almost 35 billion pounds of food in the trash.
+According to data from RTS.com, the United States discards nearly 60 billion pounds of food every year.
+40% of that waste is by consumers at home.

-If the average monthly food costs for a family of 4 are $1,120.90 (source: BalancingEverything.com), that means about $357 is getting thrown away.
-And that many grocery budgets have the potential to be cut by a few hundred per month if food waste can be prevented.
+Suppose the average monthly food costs for a family of 4 are $1,200.
+That means about $480 is getting thrown away – and that many grocery budgets have the potential to be cut by a few hundred per month if food waste can be prevented.